Before & After Images by Provider

 The type of hair transplant surgery undergone will dictate the recovery time and process.

-The Chuback Medical Group notes that strip surgery harvesting involves an incision, therefore recovery from strip methods of hair transplantation may take longer than FUE recovery.
+Strip surgery harvesting involves an incision, therefore recovery from strip methods of hair transplantation may take longer than FUE recovery.
 Pain from the incision can be another result of strip surgery, which can be managed with medication.

 Several considerations are shared among hair transplant recovery procedures, which include treating the scalp gently and with great care after surgery.
 The newly grafted hair and follicles will likely jut out from various places as stubble when the bulbs take root and begin to grow over the following 2.5 to 3 months, growing at the rate of normal hair of up to one inch monthly.

 Immediately after the procedure, patients might experience itching, but they are advised not to scratch, touch, or comb the grafts during the first 10 days.
-Staying away from alcohol or activities that produce sweat - such as exercising, saunas, and steam rooms - are recommended during that period.
+Staying away from alcohol or activities that produce sweat - such as exercise, saunas, and steam rooms - are recommended during that period.
 Lifting heavy weights that strain the head or neck should also be temporarily avoided as the grafts settle in and get stronger during the first 10 days.

 Hair Transplant Procedures Involve the Hair Growth Cycle During the recovery period, the transplanted hairs may not spring forth with new hair growth until several months have elapsed, because hair grows in cycles.
 The transplanted hair rests, but people often see the biggest growth of hair after approximately five months up to one year following their procedure, progressing in fullness and texture after that point.

-When to See Your Doctor After Hair Transplant Surgery Crusty scalps, bleeding, swelling, infection, numbness, and eye bruising are possible side effects of hair transplantation procedures, and should be brought to the attention of your physician.
+When to See Your Doctor After Hair Transplant Surgery Crusty scalps, bleeding, swelling, infection, numbness, and eye bruising are possible side effects of hair transplantation procedures and should be brought to the attention of your physician.